Evaluating Legal Reasoning Traces with Legal Issue Tree Rubrics: Introduction

 Large language models (LLMs) can solve complex reasoning problems by generating an intermediate reasoning trace ("\textit{Chain-of-thoughts}") before outputting the final answer \cite{wei_chain--thought_2022, guha2025openthoughtsdatarecipesreasoning}.
 Evaluating the quality of these reasoning traces is crucial for understanding as well as improving the reasoning ability of LLMs, for example, through selecting the best responses or reinforcement learning \citep{lanham_measuring_2023, yao_tree_2023, han-etal-2024-p, lee_evaluating_2025}.
 However, evaluating reasoning traces for expert-level tasks, \textit{e.g.}, law and medicine, requires substantial domain expertise that even advanced LLMs do not yet fully possess \citep{mishra_investigating_2025, wang_process-supervised_2025}.
 Moreover, automatic evaluators often lack an understanding of domain-specific and nuanced \textit{desirability} shaping human judgments \citep{kim_biggen_2025, starace2025paperbenchevaluatingaisability}.
 For instance, when asked to predict the outcome of a court judgment, a good reasoning trace should not only avoid logical and factual errors but also exhaustively identify and analyze legal issues \citep{yu_structured_2025}.
 This underscores the need for a more sophisticated evaluation strategy for expert-level, domain-specific reasoning traces.
 We choose law as our testbed, as its textual and logical nature enables objective evaluation of reasoning traces compared to domains that rely on probabilistic and data-driven reasoning, \textit{e.g.}, medicine and finance.

 In this paper, we introduce \textbf{LEGIT} (\textbf{LEGal Issue Trees}, Figure \ref{fig:legit_overview}), a large-scale Korean \textbf{legal judgment prediction (LJP)} benchmark with an additional emphasis on \textit{reasoning trace evaluation}.
 In contrast to other LJP datasets where the task is simply to predict the court's final order given basic facts \citep{cui_survey_2022}, LEGIT includes additional \textbf{rubrics for reasoning traces} that are extracted from court judgments.
 These rubrics can be used to assess whether the reasoning traces fully cover the issues addressed during the trial (\textbf{issue coverage}) and if the reasoning about those issues is correct (\textbf{issue correctness}).
-We argue that they enable reliable LLM-as-a-judge evaluations of legal reasoning traces that are comparable to licensed lawyers and that these rubrics facilitate principled and detailed analyses of the legal reasoning ability of LLMs.
+They enable reliable LLM-as-a-judge evaluations of legal reasoning traces that are comparable to those of licensed lawyers, and facilitate principled and detailed analyses of the legal reasoning ability of LLMs.

 Using LEGIT, we evaluate the legal reasoning ability of different LLMs, and discover that even state-of-the-art LLMs are not fully capable of complex legal judgment prediction.
 We identify and analyze two major error types: either failing to identify relevant issues (\textit{decomposition error}) or failing to reason correctly about facts (\textit{deduction error}).